- GW Home

 - News & Events

 Costs of Attendance

 GW continues to move to stabilize tuition increases and reduce costs.
 To date, we have made a commitment to keep increases in the overall cost of attendance to within three percent.
-That, combined with programs such as GW’s Fixed Tuition, Guaranteed institutional grant money, minimal increases in living expenses and a generous student-aid funding commitment worth more than $150,000,000 is part of our efforts to help families meet and plan for expenses.
+That, combined with programs such as GW’s Fixed Tuition, minimal increases in living expenses and a generous student-aid funding commitment worth more than $166 million is part of our efforts to help families meet and plan for expenses.

 We are committed to attracting academically qualified students who want to be at GW.
 Through the University’s innovative fixed-rate tuition plan, students no longer need to be concerned about annual tuition increases.
 The tuition you pay as an entering student remains fixed for your undergraduate program provided you maintain continuous full-time enrollment and are registered for a minimum of 12 semester hours of study each fall and spring term.
 Students also have the flexibility of a tuition fixed for up to ten semesters of study should a fifth year be required to achieve their academic goals.
 There are no additional fees except for a minimal Student Association fee.
 So, right up front it allows families to know the cost of a GW education, not just for the first year, but through the conclusion of a degree program.

 2015-2016 academic year costs will be finalized in late February 2015

 |Books and Supplies****||$1,275|